mverouden/blogdown-academic/content/post/2020-04-06-r-commander-windows-10/index.md

 5. Repeat step 4. for installing the `RcmdrPlugin.HH` package.
 This plugin is required <!--in MAT-15403 Statistics 2--> to be able to do assignments about Simple Linear Regression.

 {{% callout note %}}
-Once the installation of the `RcmdrPlugin.HH` package has finished, you are ready :satisfied: to start R 4.3.3 and use R Commander.
+Once the installation of the `RcmdrPlugin.HH` package has finished, you are ready :satisfied: to use R Commander and start it from within R 4.4.0.
 {{% /callout %}}

 {{% callout warning %}}
 **When using R Commander for the first time additional packages, required for R Commander to work correctly, will need to be installed.
 Allow the installation to be able to work smoothly without errors!**
 {{% /callout %}}

 ## Starting and restarting R Commander